opedromandrade/penguin/README.md

 # 🐧 Penguin

-A curated collection of Linux configuration scripts built to make desktop transitions completely frictionless.
+A humble collection of Linux configuration scripts built to make new desktop runs completely frictionless.
 Run them once, sit back, and chill. ☕

 While this repository originally hosted just a few basic templates, it has grown to become the centralized hub for **ALL** my Linux deployment needs across multiple distributions.